-70 West Point graduates call on Alaska lawmaker to resign
+70 West Point graduates call on Alaska lawmaker to resign because of militia membership

 ANCHORAGE, Alaska (AP) — Dozens of West Point graduates have demanded state Rep. David Eastman resign from office over his ties to a right-wing extremist group, saying his affiliation has betrayed the values of the U.S. Military Academy he attended.

-A letter signed by 69 fellow West Point graduates was published in the Mat-Su Valley Frontiersman and called on Eastman to resign after his membership in the Oath Keepers became public, with another name added after publication.
+A letter signed by 69 fellow West Point graduates was published in the Mat-Su Valley Frontiersman and called on Eastman to resign after his membership in the Oath Keepers became public.
+Another name added after publication.
 Eastman had previously confirmed to the Anchorage Daily News that he became a member of the organization shortly after it formed more than a decade ago.

 “We give it as our fixed opinion that, as a serving member of the Alaska State Legislature who has repeatedly emphasized your status as a veteran and a graduate, you have discredited yourself and betrayed the values of West Point,” the letter said.
 “We call on you to do the honorable thing and resign from office.”

 Ivan Hodes, a West Point graduate living in Anchorage, authored the letter.
-He served in the same military police battalion at Fort Richardson in Anchorage as Eastman.
+He served in the same military police battalion as Eastman at Fort Richardson in Anchorage.

 “I thought that the decent thing to do would be to offer an opportunity for resignation,” Hodes told the Anchorage Daily News.

-Hodes said he reached out to other West Point graduates because he was concerned Eastman, a Republican from Wasilla, was violating his duties as a legislator.
+Hodes said he reached out to other West Point graduates because he was concerned that Eastman, a Republican from Wasilla, was violating his duties as a legislator.

 “It’s serving two masters,” Hodes said.
 “You can’t be loyal to the U.S. government and the government of Alaska and at the same time belong to this militia.”